RaffaelloBertini/ShibbolethBundle-1/README.md

 ShibbolethBundle
 ================

-Provides Shibboleth authentication, using environmental variables, for your Symfony application.
-I've created this in an Apache basic auth. environment, but it should theoretically work in a Shibolized environment.
+Provides Shibboleth authentication, using environmental variables, for your Symfony 2 application.
+I've created this in an Apache basic auth. environment, but it should theoretically work in a Shibbolized environment.

 Special thanks goes out to Ronny Moreas, https://github.com/rmoreas/ShibbolethBundle.
 I've implemented his Shibboleth.php object idea to make accessing config.yml settings, from within the bundle, easier.
 If your Shibboleth instance is setup